Unveiling the Arcane: How Old Norse Gods Weave Magic into the Fabric of Reality

 Freyja: The Goddess of Love and War

 Freyja is often called upon for matters of love and desire.
-For example, rituals honoring her before a wedding or during fertility celebrations were common.
+For instance, rituals honoring her before a wedding or during fertility celebrations were common.
 Her influence reveals the essential role she played in the lives of her followers, making her magic relevant to both personal and communal experiences.

 Thor: The God of Thunder and Protector